Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

 \section{A stochastically perturbed nonlinear oscillator}

 Nonlinear oscillators are found in many different applications of physics and engineering.
 Particularly important is to understand the statistical properties of such systems in response to noise.
-For example, Hopf bifurcations resulting in the emergence of a stable limit cycle are found in several climate models, such as in quasi-geostrophic models of the midlatitude ocean circulation \citep{Dijkstra2005b,Simonnet2009}, while fast atmospheric {\mk processes} forcing the ocean are sometimes modeled by a stochastic {\mk process \citep{Roulston2000,sura2001regime,schmeits2001bimodal,Ghil2008,sura2002sensitivity,Dijkstra2013}.}
+For example, Hopf bifurcations resulting in the emergence of a stable limit cycle are found in several climate models, such as in quasi-geostrophic models of the midlatitude ocean circulation~\cite{Dijkstra2005b,Simonnet2009}, while fast atmospheric {\mk processes} forcing the ocean are sometimes modeled by a stochastic {\mk process~\cite{Roulston2000,sura2001regime,schmeits2001bimodal,Ghil2008,sura2002sensitivity,Dijkstra2013}.}

-Thus, as a first step towards understanding {\mk more} complex stochastically perturbed nonlinear oscillators, the mixing spectrum of a simple form of stochastic Hopf bifurcation is analyzed.
+Thus, as a first step towards understanding {\mk more} complex stochastically perturbed nonlinear oscillators, the RP spectrum of a simple form of stochastic Hopf bifurcation is analyzed.
 In this section, we recall some known results regarding the Hopf bifurcation and its stochastic counterpart.
-In particular, we stress the role played in the phenomenon of {\it phase diffusion} by {\mk relying on the concept of} isochrons {\mk associated with} the underlying deterministic limit cycle. {\mk As we will see, this approach allows us to provide} new geometric insights {\mk concerning} the response of nonlinear oscillators to noise {\mk on one hand}, (see Section \ref{sec:StocAnaHopf}) and {\mk concerning} the associated mixing spectrum, {\mk on the other; see Sections \ref{sec:smallNoiseExpansion} and \ref{sec:numericalHopf}.}
+In particular, we stress the role played in the phenomenon of phase diffusion by relying on the concept of isochrons associated with the underlying deterministic limit cycle.
+This approach provides new geometric insights concerning the response of nonlinear oscillators to noise on one hand --- see Section~\ref{sec:StocAnaHopf} --- and concerning the associated RP spectrum, on the other; see Sections~\ref{sec:smallNoiseExpansion} and~\ref{sec:numericalHopf}.